 The share classes differ in terms of the use of income, the front-end load, the currency of the share value including use of currency hedging transactions, the management fee, the depositary fee, the performance fee, the minimum investment amount or a combination of these characteristics.
 Share classes shall be listed individually in the Sales Prospectus and in the annual and semi-annual reports.
 The characteristics of the share classes are described in detail in the Sales Prospectus and the annual and semi-annual reports.
-For details of the ways in which the share classes of the sub-fund may differ, see section "Shares", subsections "Issue and redemption of shares" and "Issue and redemption prices", section "Management fees and other costs" and section "Calculation and use of income; financial year".
+For details on how the share classes of the sub-fund may differ, see the section "Investment instruments in detail", subsection "Currency-hedged share classes" the section "Shares", subsections "Issue and redemption of shares" and "Issue and redemption prices", the section "Management fees and other costs" and the section "Calculation and use of income; financial year".